 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, Seagate Technology, headquartered in Ireland (IE), reported significant carbon emissions, with total Scope 1 emissions at approximately 326,718,000 kg CO2e and Scope 2 emissions at about 288,613,000 kg CO2e.
-The company also disclosed Scope 3 emissions, which totalled around 11,056,000,000 kg CO2e.
-Seagate has set ambitious climate commitments, aiming to reduce absolute Scope 1 and Scope 2 greenhouse gas emissions by 20% by 2025 and 60% by 2040, using 2017 as the base year.
-Additionally, the company targets a 20% reduction in absolute Scope 3 emissions by 2025 and 60% by 2040 from the same base year.
-These targets align with the Science Based Targets initiative (SBTi) and are classified as consistent with efforts to limit global warming to well below 2°C. Seagate's commitment to sustainability reflects its proactive approach to addressing climate change and reducing its overall carbon footprint in the technology hardware sector.
+In 2021, Seagate Technology, headquartered in Ireland, reported significant carbon emissions across various scopes.
+The company recorded approximately 355,206,000 kg CO2e in Scope 1 emissions and about 749,492,000 kg CO2e in Scope 2 emissions globally.
+Notably, their Scope 3 emissions totalled around 10,209,000,000 kg CO2e, highlighting the substantial impact of their supply chain and product use.
+Seagate has set ambitious climate commitments, aiming to reduce absolute Scope 1 and Scope 2 greenhouse gas emissions by 20% by 2025 and 60% by 2040, using 2017 as the baseline year.
+Additionally, they plan to cut Scope 3 emissions by 20% by 2025 and 60% by 2040.
+These targets align with the Science Based Targets initiative (SBTi) and are classified as consistent with efforts to limit global warming to well below 2°C. The company's commitment to sustainability reflects a proactive approach to addressing climate change, with a focus on reducing emissions across all scopes.
+Seagate's ongoing efforts and targets position it as a responsible player in the technology hardware sector, striving for significant reductions in its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents